 Hike through the sand, enjoy beautiful views, swim in Lake Michigan, or float down the river in a kayak.
 Whatever your preference, you’ll be able to find something to enjoy at Sleeping Bear Dunes.

 Want to plan a trip to another of the beautiful National Lakeshores in the US?
-Check out our guides to Pictured Rocks and the Apostle Islands.
-Even though Indiana Dunes has graduated to a National Park, this park still gets an honorable mention here, as it is quite similar to Sleeping Bear.
+Check out Pictured Rocks and the Apostle Islands.
+Even though Indiana Dunes has graduated to a National Park, this park still gets an honorable mention here, as it is quite similar to Sleeping Bear Dunes.

 Have you paid a visit to Sleeping Bear Dunes?
-If you have, let us know your favorite part in the comments.
+If you have, what was your favorite part?
 If you haven’t, what part of our Sleeping Bear Dunes travel guide makes you most excited to go?